OliverStone01/Try-Hack-Me/pre-security/how-the-web-works/dns-in-detail.md

 ### Making a DNS request

-1. When you request a domain name, your computer checks if its in its local cache to see if you have previously searched for the address.
+1. When you request a domain name, your computer checks if it's in its local cache to see if you have previously searched for the address.
 If not, a request is made to your Recursive DNS Server.

 2. A recursive DNS server is usually provided by your Internet Service Provider (ISP).
-This server also has a cache of recently looked up domain names.
-If the address is found localy, then it is sent back to your computer.
+This server also has a cache of recently looked-up domain names.
+If the address is found locally, then it is sent back to your computer.
 Otherwise, a journey begins to find the correct answer, starting with the internet's root DNS servers.

 3. The root servers act as the DNS backbone of the internet.
-Their job is to redirect you to the correct Top Level domain server, depending on yuor request.
+Their job is to redirect you to the correct Top Level domain server, depending on your request.

 4. The TLD server holds records for where to find the authoritative server to answer the DNS request.

 5. An authoritative DNS server is responsible for storing the DNS records.
-This is where any changes to your domain would be changed.
+This is where any changes to your domain would be made.
 The address is then sent all the way back through all the servers with a TTL (Time to live) factor.
 This means you will need to repeat the process once the timer has run out.

 -----

-### Task 5 - Practicle
+### Task 5 - Practice

 Use the website to build requests to make DNS queries.